 Some overseas qualified teachers can apply to the TRA for the award of qualified teacher status (QTS) in England.
-More information about this is available at the following link Qualified teacher status (QTS): qualify to teach in England - GOV.UK (www.gov.uk) here.
+More information about this is available at the following link here.
 Please note that holding a teaching qualification (wherever it was obtained) does not provide suitable assurances for safeguarding purposes that an individual has not been found guilty of any wrongdoing or misconduct, and or is suitable to work with children.